 Please be aware that we are unable to offer a salary commensurate with teacher-trainer positions in the general ESL/EFL field; rather, as a non-profit organisation, we are looking for a candidate who is willing to compromise their potential salary level in order to help students and teachers who come from very disadvantaged backgrounds.
 The position would suit an experienced teacher who can afford to put job satisfaction over remuneration, or a less experienced teacher looking for the kind of work experience they might not yet be able to attain in the ESL/EFL field.

 Teacher Trainer Job Description

-The candidate will report to the Executive Director and work alongside our Volunteer Trainer, the Teacher Training Program Officer, the other program leaders and other support staff.
+The candidate will report to the Executive Director and work alongside our Training & Curriculum Manager, Rural Program Manager and other program leaders and support staff.

 - Plan and deliver training sessions to English teachers at primary schools for migrant children in Shanghai;

 - Build on, refine and adapt the current teacher-training materials and teaching approach to each particular group of trainees;

 - Help select a number of trainees to become ‘Champions’, train them on how to observe lessons, identify needs, and plan and deliver training;

 - Visit the trainee teachers regularly to support their ongoing development;